 The iceberg on your company’s horizon

-Presenteeism is profoundly destructive: both for organizations and the individuals affected.
 A recent Deloitte study found that presenteeism is the largest contributor to employers’ mental health-related costs, amounting to a total of £24-28 billion in 2021 in the UK alone.
-Yet while experts warn of a steady rise in presenteeism, many business leaders only see the tip of the iceberg.
 In this article we explain what presenteeism is, why it’s so costly for organizations and what signs to watch for in your employees.

 Mental health-related presenteeism costs roughly four-and-a-half times more than mental health-related absenteeism and three times more than ordinary sick leave.